 World-class Baritone and Nashville recording artist, David Britton, is scheduled to release an EP collection of patriotic songs entitled “American Glory” over the July 4th weekend 2015.
 David brings his big voice to some of America’s favorite songs, with his signature orchestral rock sound.
 As the son of American missionaries growing up abroad, David has a deep appreciation of America, and the ideals that this country represents.
 He celebrates those ideals with this upcoming release.

-David began studying classical voice and vocal performance at Westmont College in Santa Barbara, CA. He discovered a love for opera and art song.
+David began studying classical voice at Westmont College in Santa Barbara, CA, where he discovered a love for opera and art song.
 He continued to refine his voice by studying at the San Francisco Conservatory of Music where he earned his Master’s Degree in Vocal Performance.
 His experience has included performances under the auspices of Opera San Jose, Opera Santa Barbara, Festival Opera, Intermountain Opera, Livermore Valley Opera, and the North Bay Opera.